johannesbuchholz/lurker/README.md

 - `LURKER_HOST`: Denotes the host of the Hue Bridge to send instructions to.
 - `LURKER_USER`: Denotes the already registered Hue Bridge user.
 - `LURKER_LOG_LEVEL`: Denotes the log level used when running lurker.
+- `LURKER_MODEL`: Denotes the absolute path to an open-ai whisper model that lurker should use instead of downloading one.
 - `LURKER_INPUT_DEVICE`: Denotes the device name or substring lurker will use to record sound.
 - `LURKER_OUTPUT_DEVICE`: Denotes the device name or substring lurker will use when playing sounds.